GMLC-TDC/HELICS/docs/apps/Broker.md

 allowed options:

 configuration:
-  --interface arg        the local interface to use for the receive ports -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --brokername arg       the name of the broker
+  --loccal_interface arg the local interface to use for the receive ports -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --brokername arg       the name of the broker